Table of Contents

 If you’re looking for untouched rainforest, then you won’t find it at this busy amusement type park, but Yalong Bay Tropical Forest Park is a pleasant place with landscaped gardens, lush jungle and great views and restaurants/shops.
 You can also try the rope bridge or glass-bottomed bridge.

 Location: Yalong Wan Lu, Yalong Bay

 Entrance Fee: ¥50

 Yanoda Rainforest Tropical Park

-A typical Chinese attraction where the nature isn’t deemed impressive enough so needs to add pointless extras like a small zoo, shooting range and plastic dinosaurs hiding in the bushes.
+A typical Chinese attraction where nature isn’t deemed impressive enough so needs to add pointless extras like a small zoo, shooting range and plastic dinosaurs hiding in the bushes.
 The hiking trails become a little more interesting the farther from the main tourist attractions you get.
-There is a also a glass walkway, zip-line and death-defying swing ride.
+There is also a glass walkway, zip-line and death-defying swing ride.

 Location: Yanoda, Highway G224

 Ranked one of China’s top 10 most beautiful forests by National Geographic, Jiangfeng Ridge is around 90km west of the city.
 You need a vehicle to reach the different sites in the park such as the hiking trail to the 1,600m ridge, lake and river walkway.
 Highly recommended for the pristine and almost unspoilt nature, but difficult (almost impossible) without your own hire car.